Vegan Shepherd’s Pie

-This Vegan Shepherd’s Pie is a hearty, comforting dinner that’s perfect for chilly nights.
-Made with lentils for protein, sauteed vegetables, and topped off with creamy mashed potatoes, this is vegan comfort food at it’s finest.
+This Vegan Shepherd’s Pie is a hearty, comforting plant-based dinner that’s perfect for chilly nights.
+Made with lentils for protein, sauteed vegetables, and topped off with creamy mashed potatoes, this is vegan comfort food at its finest.

 This recipe has lived in my brain for a while, getting made occasionally when chilly weather hits and getting adjusted each time.
 A few weeks ago, I solicited recipe requests on my Instagram Stories, and a vegan shepherd’s pie came up as a request.